furuhama/simple_kv/README.md

 ## Limitations

-- In-memory storage only (data is lost when server stops)
-- No persistence
+- Basic persistence (JSON file backup)
 - Limited command set (SET/GET/DEL only)
 - No support for data types other than strings